Space Systems Command: Redesignation as Space Systems Command and transfer to the Space Force

+Further developments

+One 8 December 2023, SSC stood up the first two provisional System Deltas (SYDs) in an activation and assumption of command ceremony at the Los Angeles Air Force Base.

+The two SYDs will prototype a new concept to maximize the recently announced provisional Integrated Mission Deltas (IMDs), which are organized around mission areas (e.g. position, navigation, and timing; electromagnetic warfare) instead of functional ones (e.g. intelligence, operations, cyber effects).
+The new Deltas were announced by the Chief of Space Operations Gen. Chance Saltzman in a CSO Notice To Guardians published 13 October 2023.

+SYDs will consolidate program offices in SSC that design, develop, and deliver mission systems under a mission-focused command structure for acquisitions.
+IMDs will consolidate all aspects of mission-area readiness into a single organization, combining units in Space Operations Command (SpOC) that perform mission generation, intelligence support, and cyber defense with program offices at SSC that handle sustainment.

+Pairing IMDs in SpOC with complementary SYDs in SSC will streamline unity of effort for capability development.

 Symbolism

 Space Systems Command emblem and color

 At the top of the design, rising into space, is a delta riding on an ignition plume.
 The delta and plume represent the launch vehicles need to place Space Force assets into orbit and signifies launch operations from West and East coast ranges.
 The constellation Aquila symbolizes the space environment, reflecting Space Systems Command's developing and fielding of space warfighting capabilities.
 The primary star represents the Space Force's on-orbit capabilities.
 The sweeping orbit and thunderbolt represent the Space Force's space assets safeguarding the Earth.

 Gold is Space Systems Command's distinguishing color and signifying the excellence and intelligence required to identify, prototype, and field innovative space capabilities.

 The Space Systems Command emblem and flag were unveiled on 13 April 2021, replacing the Space and Missile Systems Center emblem.

 Post–2002 Space and Missile Systems Center emblem

 After space and missiles functions were reunited under the Space and Missile Systems Center, it continued to use the old Space and Missile Systems Organization emblem for 10 years.
 However, when the Space and Missile Systems Center transferred from Air Force Materiel Command to Air Force Space Command it adopted a new emblem on 2 August 2002 to better express its mission and allegiance to Air Force Space Command.

 Blue and yellow are the Air Force colors.
 Blue alludes to the sky, the primary theater of Air Force operations.
 Yellow refers to the sun and the excellence required of Air Force personnel.
 The globe represents the night and day missions that the satellite and missile systems must perform.
 The four pole stars symbolize the communication, navigation, surveillance and weather satellites utilized by the Center.
 The flight symbol stands for deployed missile systems.